mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 # Phylogenomics klebsormidiophyceae
 This is an overview of all novel tools and scripts used in the Klebsormidiophyceae Phylogenomics Project.
-This GitHub does not contain the raw data we used (with some small exceptions), for that we will reference you to our Zenodo Link: https://zenodo.org/records/10058795
+This GitHub does not contain the raw data we used and obtained (with some small exceptions) during our Klebsormidiophyceae Phylogenomic Project.
+For that, we would like to reference you to our Zenodo Link: https://zenodo.org/records/10058795

 # Workflow